Young Men and Mental Health

 It’s Good To Talk…..

-We get lots more questions from girls on Cool2Talk than we do from boys.
-However, we do know that just as many boys as girls come on the site to look at other people’s answers and access our Health Info Zone.
+We get lots more questions from young people who self-identify as female on Cool2Talk than we do from those who identify as male.
+However, we do know that just as many self-identifying boys as girls come on the site to look at other people’s answers and access our Health Info Zone.
 Childline also reports that more girls than boys use their service, and for lots of the boys who do it’s the first time they’ve EVER spoken to someone about what’s happening for them.

 So why is it more difficult for boys to ask questions?